 Read more in this article by Henk Kok, a more extensive version of the webinar presentation.

-Triangulum’s third newsletter is online.
+Triangulum’s fifth newsletter is online.
 Read the newsletter here.

 Experience the smart solutions in the Triangulum project!
 Maybe the solutions can also be used in your municipality?
 Or maybe the smart solutions are something for your home?